roytang/blog/content/post/2024/02/weeknotes-02-25/index.md

 ### This Coming Week

 Very much looking forward to the Hulu adaptation of Shogun dropping this week.
 Shogun is probably [my all-time favorite book](/2018/11/shogun-and-the-rest-of-james-clavells-asian-saga/) and the early reviews say this adaptation is fantastic!
+(Edit: Adaptation is by FX, not Hulu)

 More errands, etc.